-And speaking of comfort food, if there’s one thing I know how to do, it’s how to make a good Shepherd’s pie.
+And speaking of beefy comfort food, if there’s one thing I know how to do, it’s how to make a good Shepherd’s pie.
 I like my filling hearty and beefy and my mashed potatoes fluffy.

-And with the exception of making the mashed potatoes, it’s all done in the skillet.
-Except for the mashed potatoes of course.
-If you want to skip making mashed potatoes from scratch, this works well with the instant kind too.
-For those short of time or just plain lazy.
+And with the exception of making the mashed potatoes, it’s all done in one skillet.
+If you want to skip making mashed potatoes from scratch, this also works well with the instant kind for those short on time.
 I won’t tell!
-But aside from that, you brown the beef, simmer the fillings, layer it and bake it all in the skillet.
+Back to the recipe, you brown the beef, simmer the fillings, layer it and bake it all in the skillet.

 So it’s good to use that cast iron skillet of yours, something I really like playing with lately.
 Sure it’s a lot of maintenance with the constant oil rub down after every use, but I think it’s worth it.
-Since most of the cooking will be down on the stove, not much time is needed in the oven.
+Since most of the cooking will be done on the stove, not much time is needed in the oven.
 It’s mostly to brown the mashed potatoes and give it a nice crusty yumminess.

 I like to take a fork and tease the mashed potatoes into small waves.
-The textures really show when it’s browned and they turn out super crisp.
+The textures really show when it’s browned and they turn out super crispy.
 Mr. Cooking Jar said it looked like a coconut cream pie with a surprise beef filling!
 All you need to do is use the tines of the fork and sort of pull it upwards at the end of each stroke.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.